WELLINGTON COLLEGE EDUCATIONAL ENTERPRISES LTD

 - the safeguarding of children’s welfare and provision of pastoral and medical care, and to take appropriate action in the event of an emergency, incident or accident;

 - compliance with legislation and regulation, including that relating to safeguarding, health and safety, employment and companies;

-- operational management including the compilation of records, the administration of invoices, fees and accounts, the management of WCI’s or the College’s property, the management of security and safety arrangements (including the use of CCTV in accordance with the College’s CCTV policy and monitoring of the College’s IT and communication systems), management planning and forecasting, research and statistical analysis and other operational purposes;
+- operational management including the compilation of records, the administration of invoices, fees and accounts, the management of WCEE’s or the College’s property, the management of security and safety arrangements (including the use of CCTV in accordance with the College’s CCTV policy, to run any of its systems that run off biometric data in accordance with our Biometrics Policy and monitoring of the College’s IT and communication systems), management planning and forecasting, research and statistical analysis and other operational purposes;

 - staff administration, including the recruitment of staff, directors and other volunteers and engagement of contractors (including compliance with DBS procedures), administration of payroll, pensions, sick leave and other benefits, review and appraisal of performance, conduct of any grievance, capability or disciplinary procedures, the maintenance of appropriate human resources records for current and former staff and providing references;

-- the promotion of WCI and its businesses including the exploration of opportunities to open additional international schools and other development opportunities;
+- the promotion of WCEE and its businesses including the exploration of opportunities to open additional international schools and other development opportunities;

-- obtaining appropriate professional advice and insurance for WCI; and
+- obtaining appropriate professional advice and insurance for WCEE; and

 - where specifically requested by the individuals concerned.

 WCEE may process your data for the above purposes because: